canjs/canjs/index.md

 {% highlight html %}
 <script>
-//Using dojoConfig to load can/dojo from the local directory var dojoConfig = {
+//Using dojoConfig to load can/dojo from a local directory var dojoConfig = {
   packages: [{
     name: "can/dojo",